battosai30/MCP3424/Readme.txt

 Once the library is imported, an "#incude <MCP3424.h>" line will appear at the top of your sketch.

 Creation
  MCP3424(int address) -> Create instance of MCP3424.Address is A2A1A0 (refer to datasheet).
-For example, if pins Adr0 and Adr1 are high, the instanciation would be "MCP3424 MCP(6)" because A2=1 A1=1 A0=0 so in binary 110 and 6 in decimal
+For example, if pins Adr0 and Adr1 are high, the instanciation would be "MCP3424 MCP(6)" because A2=1 A1=1 A0=0 so in binary 110 and 6 in décimal

 Methods